AndreMatte97/Fanfiction/README.md

 * Rating: an estimate given by the author about the crudeness and maturity of the described scenes and the dealt with themes.
 * Nome_Autore: the author's nickname.
 * Data: Date in which the chapter has been posted.
 * **Racconto_Text_Only**: The actual text of the chapter.
-Due to the heavy customization on the page appearance done by most authors through HTML markup, the spiders clean the data beforehand and output a 'Text-Only version.
+Due to the heavy customization on the page appearance done by most authors through HTML markup, the spiders clean the data beforehand and output a text-only version.
+* N_Tot_Rec: The number of reviews received in total by the story this chapter belongs to.
+* N_Tot_Rec_Pos: The number of positive reviews received in total.
+* N_Tot_Rec_Neg: The number of neutral and negative reviews in total.
+* This_Rec: Number of reviews received by this particular chapter.
+For each review it is also possible to collect its text, as well as other information such as the reviewer's nickname.
+Since this study ended up not focusing on analyzing reviews, this feature has been removed early in the process of writing the presented crawlers: if you are interested in it feel free to write me an e-mail.
+Lastly, in the .json files there are also some more fields containing information pertaining the structure of the stories:
 * Elenco_Capitoli: a list of the IDs of all chapters beloning to that story.
 * Numero_Capitoli: how many chapters does this story have.
 * Next_ID_List: the ID of the next chapter in the story.